Francisco Paesa

-Francisco Paesa (born in Madrid, Spain, 11 April 1936) is a Spanish former spy and businessman best known for his implication in several corruption scandals and the faking of his own death in the 1990s.
+Francisco Paesa (11 April 1936 – 3 May 2023) was a Spanish spy and businessman best known for his implication in several corruption scandals and the faking of his own death in the 1990s.

 Biography

+Paesa began his business career conducting various businesses with Francisco Macías Nguema, the then dictator of Equatorial Guinea.

+In 1973 he was in a relation with Dewi Sukarno, the widow of the Indonesian president Sukarno.

-He began his business career conducting various businesses with Francisco Macías Nguema, the then dictator of Equatorial Guinea.
-In 1976 he was arrested by Interpol in Belgium and imprisoned in Switzerland and it is believed that he collaborated with the paramilitary group GAL.
+In 1976 he was arrested by Interpol in Belgium and imprisoned in Switzerland, and it is believed that he collaborated with the Spanish paramilitary group GAL.